Over-Run/overrungl/CONTRIBUTING.md

 ## Discussions

-You can visit [discussions](https://github.com/Over-Run/overrungl/discussions) and create your post, share your experience or just ask some questions.
+You can view [discussions](https://github.com/Over-Run/overrungl/discussions) and create your post, share your experience or just ask some questions.